-In Illinois, development of TMDLs will be conducted on a watershed basis (i.e. USGS 10 digit hydrologic units) meaning that impaired waters upstream of a particular segment will have all

-TMDLs conducted at the same time.
-In order to insure that all TMDLs are completed in a reasonable time frame, Illinois' TMDL development schedule calls for the initiation of efforts in approximately six TMDL watersheds in each year in the next 13 years.
+In Illinois, development of TMDLs will be conducted on a watershed basis (i.e., USGS 10-digit hydrologic units) meaning that impaired waters upstream of a particular segment will have all TMDLs conducted at the same time.
+In order to ensure that all TMDLs are completed in a reasonable time frame, Illinois' TMDL development schedule calls for the initiation of efforts in approximately six TMDL watersheds in each year in the next 13 years.
 Appendix A-3 shows the watersheds, water bodies and pollutants for which TMDLs will be developed in the next two years.
 The TMDL development schedule provided in Appendix A-3 replaces all schedules previously submitted by the Illinois EPA to USEPA.
 The schedule will be reviewed and updated in the future, as needed, to ensure timely development of TMDLs, given available resources.

-The Illinois EPA's long-term schedule for TMDL development for all waters on the 2016 Section 303(d) List, projected over a 13-year period, is consistent with other Illinois EPA program cycles which are typically five years, including statewide monitoring programs such as the rotational intensive river basin surveys and issuance of NPDES permits.
+The Illinois EPA's long-term schedule for TMDL development for all waters on the 2018 Section 303(d) List, projected over a 13-year period, is consistent with other Illinois EPA program cycles that are typically five years, including statewide monitoring programs such as the rotational intensive river basin surveys and issuance of NPDES permits.
 The long-term TMDL development schedule will be reviewed and revised, as needed, in conjunction with future Section 303(d) Lists submitted to USEPA.

-In August of 2011, USEPA's Office of Water, in cooperation with the Association of Clean Water Administrators (ACWA), and the Environmental Law Institute (ELI), started developing the frame work for the Long-Term Vision for Assessment, Restoration, and Protection under the CWA Section 303(d) Program (a.k.a, "Vision" see Appendix F).
+In August of 2011, USEPA's Office of Water, in cooperation with the Association of Clean Water Administrators (ACWA), and the Environmental Law Institute (ELI), started developing the framework for the Long-Term Vision for Assessment, Restoration, and Protection under the CWA Section 303(d) Program (The Vision).
 The Vision is intended to help states, tribes, and territories prioritize impaired waterbodies for TMDL development, or use alternative approaches, and adaptive implementation plans for waterbodies to meet their designated uses and applicable water quality standards.
-Illinois EPA is working with USEPA to develop the Vision prioritization goals for the TMDL development program in Illinois.
+Illinois EPA has worked with USEPA to develop The Vision prioritization goals for the TMDL development program in Illinois.

-Illinois EPA's draft Vision for Assessment, Restoration and Protection under the CWA Section 303(d) Program is two-fold.
+Illinois EPA's Vision for Assessment, Restoration, and Protection under the CWA Section 303(d) Program is two-fold.
 The two strategies are referred as:

-- 1) TMDL Development/Alternative Approach Short-Term Vision Goal (2015-2018) - 2) Nutrient Priority Watersheds Long-Term Vision Goal (2016-2022
+- 1) TMDL Development/Alternative Approach Short-Term Vision Goal (2015-2018) - 2) Nutrient Priority Watersheds Long-Term Vision Goal (2016-2022)

-The logic behind each of these two strategies and the way each strategy will be implemented are discussed in detail in the LONG-TERM VISION FOR ASSESSMENT, RESTORATION, AND PROTECTION UNDER THE CWA SECTION 303(d) PROGRAM (The Vision) report that will be available in December 2015 at the Agency's TMDL website: http://www.epa.illinois.gov/topics/water-quality/watershed-management/tmdls/index
+The logic behind each of these two strategies and the way each strategy will be implemented are discussed in detail in the LONG-TERM VISION FOR ASSESSMENT, RESTORATION, AND PROTECTION UNDER THE CWA SECTION 303(d) PROGRAM (The Vision) as outlined in Appendix A-5 of this report.
+The report is also available at the Agency's TMDL website: https://www2.illinois.gov/epa/topics/water-quality/watershed-management/tmdls/Pages/303d-list.aspx

-Removal of Waters on Illinois' 2014 Section 303(d) List
+Removal of Waters on Illinois' 2016 Section 303(d) List